telerik/xaml-docs/controls/radtimespanpicker/features/text-editing.md

 ## Tab Navigation

 __RadTimeSpanPicker__ control provides an easy way to navigate between its TimeSpan sections using the __Tab__ key.
-The build-in Tab navigation is control by the __TabNavigationMode__ property.
+The built-in Tab navigation is control by the __TabNavigationMode__ property.
 The __TabNavigationMode__ property is an enumeration that exposed the following values:

 > TabNavigationModes Once and Cycle require EditMode property to be set to __TextOnly/TextAndDropDown__.